 I remember visiting the gorgeous château at Ainy-le-Vieil, one of the best preserved fortresses from the 14th century.
 I was on a press trip covering gardens in the Loire Valley.

 It is still in the family of the original owner, Jean-Baptiste Colbert, Louis XIV’s Finance Minister, passing where needed through the female line.
 The redoubtable current owner, a Princess no less, wanted to show us the ramparts and the view.
 We dutifully climbed the stone spiral staircase to the top where the Princess was trying to open a door.
 She pushed hard and voilà!
 We were out on the ramparts that ran around the castle.
 They were about one metre wide with a battlemented wall to one side and the other?
-A sheer drop into the courtyard.
+A sheer drop into the courtyard and no railing.

 And just chilling out in my house in the Auvergne

 I miss just sitting in my garden waiting for the train on the Train de Cevennes line going past way down in the gorges at exactly…11.27am.
-Yes, you can just see it!
+Yes, you can just see it.

 There’s a whistle seemingly far away then the train comes out of the tunnel into the gorges, trundles along…how many carriages this time?…then disappears into another tunnel to continue on its journey.